-- Sending flowers and plants is one-way individuals can show their support for the deceased.
-Still, non-traditional options such as donating to their favourite charity are also acceptable.
+- One way in which individuals can show their support for the family of the deceased is by sending flowers and plants.
+However, non-traditional choices like making a contribution to their favourite charitable organisation are also acceptable alternatives.
 While flowers are lovely, families can be overwhelmed with arrangements and unsure what to do with them after the ceremony.

-- While gifts are not necessary, do take the time to send a thoughtful card to family members before or after the funeral and always sign the guest book.
-This written memory of your care and compassion during a difficult time can be one of the most important ways to show your support.
+- Although presents are not required, you should make an effort to send a thoughtful card to members of the family either before or after the funeral, and you should never forget to sign the guest book.
+During a challenging time, a written memento that expresses your concern and compassion can be one of the most important ways to show that you are there for someone.

 13 Helpful Tips for Proper Funeral Etiquette

-When a loved one is no longer with us, it is important to take the time to celebrate their life.
-However, there are many factors to consider regarding etiquette for a funeral, such as what to wear, where to sit, and whether or not it is appropriate to attend a certain person's funeral.
+When a member of our community passes away, it is critical to remember and honour the life they led during the time they were here.
+However, there are a lot of different things to think about when it comes to the proper etiquette for attending a funeral, such as what to wear, where to sit, and whether or not it is appropriate to attend the funeral of a particular person.

-To help you answer these questions, we've outlined the top 13 most asked questions about attending a funeral, along with a guide to the ten most popular sympathy flowers so that you can adequately show your condolences.
-This guide will show you the fundamentals of proper funeral etiquette so that you will know how to communicate properly with the deceased person's grieving family while exuding dignity and respect during the funeral service.
+As a means of assisting you in finding answers to these questions, we have compiled a list of the top 13 most frequently asked questions regarding attendance at a funeral, as well as a guide to the ten most popular types of sympathy flowers, in order for you to be able to express your condolences in an appropriate manner.
+This guide will teach you the fundamentals of appropriate funeral etiquette so that you will know how to communicate appropriately with the grieving family of the deceased person and still maintain your dignity and respect while attending the funeral service.

 Should I attend this funeral?

-Since funerals aren't usually an "invite-only" event, it can be difficult to decide whether or not you should attend.
-If you knew the deceased, it is an opportunity for you to remember their life and pay your respects.
-If you did not know the deceased but are close to the family, then it is a way for you to show them your support.
+It can be challenging to determine whether or not you should go to a funeral because, contrary to popular belief, they are not typically "by invitation only" events.
+If you knew the person who passed away, this is a chance for you to reflect on their life and offer your condolences to the family.
+Even if you did not know the person who passed away, but you are close with their family, this is a way for you to show your support for them.

-You should not attend a funeral if you feel that your presence will make the family uncomfortable or a private event.
+You should not go to a funeral if you have the impression that your presence will make the surviving family members uncomfortable or if the service is a private event.

 What do I wear to a funeral?